 Solution: Understand the reason behind the set deadline, there may be factors for it that you weren’t aware of, and knowing them can help provide motivation for trying to meet it.
 If a deadline extension is out of reach, then discuss whether the scope can be reduced or the cost increased so that meeting the deadline can become more feasible.

 Poor communication amongst project team members, stakeholders, and customers is perhaps one of the most common challenges project managers are likely to face.
-Trying to ensure everyone involved in the project is one the same page will take more than giving out instructions.
+Trying to ensure everyone involved in the project is on the same page will take more than giving out instructions.

 Solution: Think about the language you use when articulating the goals and objectives and how the instructions are presented — is it done in a comprehensible way so that everyone can understand?
 Remember, some terminology that stakeholders know may be foreign to web developers and designers.
-Also, using project manager apps, like Zenkit, that are available on various platforms will keep everybody in loop and updated on changes within the project scope.
+Also, using project manager apps, like Zenkit, that are available on various platforms will keep everybody in the loop and updated on changes within the project scope.

 3. Undefined goals

 Many issues could arise from not having concrete project goals at the very beginning.
 Starting a project without any clear direction is like going anywhere without direction — you may eventually get there, but it’s going to take much longer and with more resources than if the way was paved at the start.
 The same applies to project management.
 Without defined goals, how can you lead your team in the right direction?

 Solution: Conduct a kick-off meeting before the project begins.
 This meeting gives you the opportunity to ensure everyone understands what is expected of the project, and of them.
 Make sure everyone involved in this project in is attendance.